nsITians/RMT_Backend/Readme.md

 	courseId: <Foreign_Key>(NOT NULL)
 }
 /*
-/api/v1/teachers
+/api/v1/posts
-- / - GET : All teachers
+- / - GET : All posts
-- /:id - GET : Teacher with id
+- /:id - GET : Post with id
-- /:id - PUT : Edit the details of a teacher
+- /:id - PUT : Edit the details of a post
-- /:id - DELETE : Delete a teacher
+- /:id - DELETE : Delete a post
-- /new - POST : Create a new teacher
+- /new - POST : Create a new post
 - /?queryParam=query - GET : Filter results
 */
 ```